molgenis/molgenis-ops-helm/charts/molgenis-elasticsearch/README.md

 The registry.molgenis.org contains the bleeding edge versions (PR's and master merges).
 The hub.docker.com contains the released artifacts (MOLGENIS releases and release candidates).

 ## Services
-An Elasticsearch instance with 5.5.6 is started when deploying the chart.
-- an elasticsearch instance (5.5.6)
+The service to communicate with the Elasticsearch instance is created on port 9300

 ## Persistence
-You can enable persistence on your MOLGENIS stack by specifying the following property.
+You can enable persistence on your the Elasticsearch stack by specifying the following property.

 - ```persistence.enabled``` default 'true'

 You can also choose to retain the volume of the NFS.
 - ```persistence.retain``` default 'false'

-The size and claim name can be specified per service.
-There are now two services that can be persist.

-- ElasticSearch

 ### Resolve you persistent volume
-You do not know which volume is attached to your MOLGENIS instance.
+You do not know which volume is attached to your Elasticsearch instance.
 You can resolve this by executing:

 ```
 kubectl get pv